History of Giannis Antetokounmpo in Timeline

 2024: NBA All-Star Captain Selection

-In 2024, Giannis Antetokounmpo was selected as an All-Star captain, leading the Eastern Conference in voting.
+In 2024, Giannis Antetokounmpo was selected as an All-Star captain for the NBA All-Star game, leading the Eastern Conference in voting.

 January 2, 2025: Longest streak in NBA history

-On January 2, 2025, Giannis Antetokounmpo had 27 points on 12-of-24 shooting, 13 rebounds, seven assists and three blocks in a loss to the Brooklyn Nets.
-It was his 26th straight game with at least 20 points scored on 50% or better shooting from the field, the longest streak in NBA history.
+On January 2, 2025, Giannis Antetokounmpo put up 27 points on 12-of-24 shooting from the field, 13 rebounds, seven assists and three blocks in a 113–110 loss to the Brooklyn Nets, marking his 26th consecutive game with at least 20 points scored on 50% or better shooting from the field, the longest streak in NBA history.